Gandhi444/ml_controller/README.md

 # ML Controller

-The ML Controller module calculates the steering angle for tracking a desired trajectory using the pure pursuit algorithm.
+The ML Controller module calculates the steering angle for tracking a desired trajectory using the neural network.
 This is used as a lateral controller plugin in the `trajectory_follower_node`.

 ## Inputs

-Set the following from the [controller_node](../trajectory_follower_node/README.md)
+Set the following from the [controller_node](https://github.com/autowarefoundation/autoware.universe/blob/main/control/autoware_trajectory_follower_node/README.md)

 - `autoware_auto_planning_msgs/Trajectory` : reference trajectory to follow.
 - `nav_msgs/Odometry`: current ego pose and velocity information